TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 			<title>this is my really cool webpage</title>

 The sixth line links a CSS file to the HTML page.
 Notice that the link element has two *attributes*.
 The `rel` attribute specifies what we are linking. "stylesheet" is the only value I've ever seen for this attribute.
 The `href` attribute specifies where the actual CSS file is located.
 There are a number of ways to specify where the target CSS file is located.
 I've previously written a more in-depth guide on paths, which you [can find here](http://900dpi.com/blog/Learn-HTML/What-the-Everything-you-ever-wanted-to-know-about-paths-on-the-web).
+The link element is one of the special ones that *does not* require a closing tag.

 			<link rel="stylesheet" href="/css/style.css">